This is 2020 Learning

 As with the rest of the UK, face coverings must be worn where they are required by law.
 This means when in shops on campus and other buildings such as the Sainsbury’s Centre.
 As part of our work to make campus as safe as possible, face coverings will now be required to be worn by all students, staff and visitors while moving around in University buildings, in all teaching spaces and in any crowded external areas.

 We will be providing students and staff with two washable, re-usable face coverings.
 Disposable face coverings will be available in the interim.
-You will also be required to wear a face covering when moving around in the Library, but not while studying in the Library study spaces if you can maintain a two-metre distance.
+You will also be required to wear a face covering when moving around in the Library, but not whilst studying in the Library study spaces if you can maintain a two-metre distance.

 Students who cannot wear face coverings for medical reasons do not need to provide evidence of exemption.
 Coverings can also be removed for eating and drinking, and once at your work stations, study space or other non-teaching areas that are arranged to provide 2m social distancing.